 Volunteers stay at our campus 18 km from Leh town.
-The meals are vegetarian.
+The meals are vegetarian, and we have clean drinking water for you.
 Our buildings are all solar powered and solar heated, so you are welcome at any time of year.
 In fact, winter is a fine time to come to Ladakh, since the tourists are gone.
 The weather in winter is cold at night, but most days are sunny and warm, and our buildings keep reasonable temperatures indoors throughout.

-Volunteers pay Rs 300 per day for room and board.
+Volunteers pay Rs 500 per day for room and board (vegetarian food).

 We provide bedding and blankets, but if you come in winter you might like to have your own sleeping bag, if you happen to own one.
 If coming in winter, bring warm clothes: outdoor temperatures go below -20C (-5F) at night.
 Indoor temperatures at SECMOL are usually above +15C (60F) even in winter but other houses and business in Ladakh are often much colder.
 At SECMOL, the indoor temperature during cloudy spells in winter may go as low as +10C (50F) at night for a few nights.

-The facilities (eg electricity, water, class timing, purchasing food and supplies, etc) are run and maintained by the students, with some advice from teacher/managers.
-Things may not be as perfectly organised as in your home country, but we ask you to try to take an attitude of helping out rather than complaining.
+The facilities at SECMOL (electricity, water, class timing, purchasing food and supplies, etc) are run and maintained by the students, with some advice from teacher/managers.
+Things may not be as perfectly organised as in your home place, but we ask you to try to take an attitude of helping out rather than complaining.

-More information about the campus itself and its facilities is here.
+More information about the campus itself is here.

 Blog by Indian-American student on gap-year, 2012